 Quiroga, L. M.; Antoni, M.; Schnieder, E.:

-After a description of the simulation procedure and the enumeration of the input and output data, the approach is validated by means of a case study basing on real data of a French TGV line.
+The method is finally validated by means of a case study on real data of a French TGV high speed line.